Musicals101.com

 Ziegfeld: Broadway's Ultimate Showman

-Ziegfeld's cigarette adIn this ad found on the back of a program for Show Boat, Ziegfeld is quoted as saying that Lucky Strike cigarettes "most assuredly protect the voice."
+Ziegfeld's cigarette adIn this ad found on the back of the original cast program for Show Boat, Ziegfeld is quoted as saying that Lucky Strike cigarettes "most assuredly protect the voice."

-Florenz Ziegfeld's name has taken on legendary status, and remains familiar in an age that pays little attention to the theater.
-This son of a Chicago music professor produced his first Broadway musical in 1895, showcasing glamorous French chanteuse (and common-law wife) Anna Held.
-It was not until 1907 that Ziegfeld (at Held's suggestion) invented his now legendary Follies.
+Florenz Ziegfeld's name has taken on legendary status.
+This son of a Chicago music professor produced his first Broadway musical in 1895, showcasing glamorous French chanteuse (and his common-law wife) Anna Held.
+There were numerous now-forgotten hits and flops before 1907,when Ziegfeld (at Held's suggestion) invented his Follies.

-The Shubert Brothers had such success staging lavish "reviews" at the new Hippodrome Theatre from 1906 onwards that competing theatre owners Klaw and Erlanger were on the lookout for a promising alternative.
-They agreed to finance Ziegfeld's Follies, which affirmed its European pretensions by using the French spelling, "revue."
-Never one to turn down a good source of funding, Ziegfeld settled for the title of producer and a salary.
-Although Erlanger made suggestions, Ziegfeld was given a relatively free creative hand -- so long as he stuck to a production budget of $13,800, a small figure dictated by the show's limited summer run.
+The Shubert Brothers had successfully staged lavish "reviews" (the initially preferred spelling) at the new Hippodrome Theatre from 1906 onwards.
+So competing theatre owners Klaw and Erlanger were on the lookout for something similar to fill one of their summertime rooftop theatres.
+They agreed to finance Ziegfeld's Follies, which used the French spelling, "revue."
+Ziegfeld accepted the title of producer and a set salary.
+Although Erlanger made suggestions, Ziegfeld was given a relatively free creative hand -- so long as he stuck to a production budget of $13,800, a small figure dictated by the show's limited three month summer run.

 Williams and Walker: Black Pioneers

-Shhet music for In DahomeyThe stars of In Dahomey, Bert Williams and George Walker, as they appeared on the original production's sheet music.
+Sheet music for In DahomeyThe stars of In Dahomey, Bert Williams and George Walker appear on the original production's sheet music.

 - Allen Woll, Black Musical Theatre: From Coontown to Dreamgirls (New York: Da Capo, 1989), p. xiv.

-Williams and Walker achieved international success with In Dahomey (1903 - 53) a musical comedy with songs by Will Marion Cook.
-The plot involved several African Americans who find a pot of gold and use their fortune to travel back to Africa.
-Once there, Williams (as 'Shylock Homestead') and Walker (as the conniving 'Rareback Pinkerton') triumph over several plot twists and are crowned the rulers of Dahomey, where –
+Williams and Walker achieved international success with In Dahomey (1903 - 53 performances) a musical comedy with songs by Will Marion Cook.
+The plot involved the duo finding a pot of gold and using their fortune to travel back to Africa.
+Once there, Williams (as 'Shylock Homestead') and Walker (as the conniving 'Rareback Pinkerton') triumph over several plot twists and are crowned the rulers of Dahomey, where --

 Evah dahkey is a King.